Emerson Electric Co. (EMR): History, Ownership, Mission, How It Works & Makes Money

 Vision Statement

-• Customer Focus: Creating value and exceeding expectations for customers.
+• Customer Focus: Advance health, comfort, food quality, and safety for global customers.

 Emerson Electric Co.
 (EMR) How It Works